sadiqsada/project-tutorials/README.md

 ### Introduction

-This is a repository where I'll be uploading all the project tutorials I'm going to follow to learn new technologies.
+This is a repository where I'll be uploading all the project tutorials I have followed to learn new technologies.

 ### Contents